peter-w-bryant/Pigeonhole.dev/CONTRIBUTING.md

 docker run -p 5000:5000 ph
 ```
 You should now have your Flask server running in the container, and you can make request to the API, see https://localhost:5000/apidocs.

+# Generate an Admin Secret Key
+The backend Flask API makes use of an `admin_secret_keys` table storing hashed, secret keys to allow a user with administrative privileges to authenticate themselves during registration.
+When you first build the project locally, you may want to register an admin secret key in this table in order to register new admin users and access protected routes.
+From a terminal, run the `backend/api/scripts/gen_admin_secret_key.py` script in order to register an admin secret key; when running the script, you will be prompted to enter a secret key and then to verify it before it is registered.

+When registering a new user with admin privileges at the [/api/1/accounts/register](https://app.swaggerhub.com/apis/peter-w-bryant/pigeonhole_api/0.0.1#/Accounts/post_api_1_accounts_register) route, you will need to specify this admin secret key within the request body.
+Look at the [API docs](https://app.swaggerhub.com/apis/peter-w-bryant/pigeonhole_api) for more information.